Databricks on AWS OCF Connector: Install and Configure

 The thread name for Databricks has a space.
 We enclose the thread name in square brackets to enable correct processing in Alation.

-Specify the AWS S3 Settings and click Save:
+Specify the Amazon S3 Settings and click Save:

 Parameter